 Chris Hemsworth Height, Weight and Stats

-Before we start going into exactly how Chris got so buff, it’s important to realize that everyone should take their own body statistics into account before proceeding with any muscle building diet and exercise routine.
+Before we start going into exactly how Chris created his aesthetic jacked body, it’s important to realize that everyone should take their own statistics into account before proceeding with any muscle building diet or exercise routine.

-For example, even though Chris Evans and Zac Efron needed to make stark transformations for their own acting roles, they went about it quite differently.
+For example, even though Chris Evans and Ben Affleck needed to make stark transformations for their own acting roles, they went about it quite differently.

 Your height, weight and genetic build will all affect how you should adapt your workout and the results you can expect to see.